 There are two distinct parts to your training, the first part is called initial training, this is classroom and scenario based.
 The second is “on the job” training on the front line under the guidance of a tutor constable.

-February 2018 onwards.
 Once you have accepted the offer of joining us as a student Special Constable, your training begins with a pre-training induction evening at a police station, that you must attend.

 You will then carry out your initial training in small groups at police headquarters, the the start dates will be staggered throughout the year.

-The first intake will start in February 2018.
 Initial training lasts approximately four months and takes place on weekends, but also includes a full week during that period.
 For an insight into what the initial training entails, visit Special Constable Pinki Bilkhu’s blog.

 Once you have successfully completed your initial training, you will be attested and given your uniform.
 Your friends and family will be invited to your attestation ceremony – a very proud moment and significant milestone on your special constabulary journey.